gderber/other-xwahacker/readme.txt

                            graphics drivers.
 16bitmode.bat              Reverts changes from 32bitmode.bat

-changefps.bat              Allows changing the maximum FPS limit
+changefps.bat              Allows changing the maximum FPS limit (untested)

 changeres.bat              Allows replacing one of the resolutions by another